mileszim/horatio/README.md

 horatio
 =======

-A javascript interpreter for the Shakespeare Programming Language
+A javascript compiler for the Shakespeare Programming Language

 http://mileszim.github.io/horatio